CannerCMS/docs.canner.io/docs/schema-overview.md

 ## Layout tags

-Layout tags is use to create grids, containers, and blocks in CMS.
+Layout tags are used to create grids, containers, and blocks in CMS.
 This allows your CMS to create customized design layouts for customized visual design.

 Every layout tag generates a new `visitor` which is used to edit the component tree will be collected in `root` tag.

-For example, there are three fields `name`, `nickname`, and `note` in the `info` object, and we can use `block` tag to seperate the three fields into two different blocks.
+For example, there are three fields `name`, `nickname`, and `note` in the `info` object, and we can use `block` tag to separate the three fields into two different blocks.

 ***without block***
 ```jsx